 through the heart of the Lake District.

 Update 2023:United Utilities say of changes planned at Crummock/Ennerdale

 :There’s still a long way to go, and work is not expected to begin at

 the majority of sites until at least 2025/26.
 In the meantime, we’re continuing

 The £300 million project, which may also alter the shorelines of

 both Crummock and Ennerdale lakes has been launched because of a perceived

 threat to the long term viability of around half a million freshwater

-Utilities want to build a massive 25 mile long pipeline to take water
+Utilities wanted to build a 25 mile long pipeline to take water from Thirlmere

-from Thirlmere reservoir, past Keswick and Bassenthwaite and out to West
+reservoir, past Keswick and Bassenthwaite and out to West Cumbria.